vouch/vouch-proxy/README.md

 In January the project was renamed to [vouch/vouch-proxy](https://github.com/vouch/vouch-proxy) from `LassoProject/lasso`.
 This is to [avoid a naming conflict](https://github.com/vouch/vouch-proxy/issues/35) with another project.

-Other namespaces will be changed at the same time including the docker hub repo [lassoproject/lasso](https://hub.docker.com/r/lassoproject/lasso/) which will become [voucher/vouch-proxy](https://hub.docker.com/r/voucher/vouch-proxy)
+Other namespaces have been changed including the docker hub repo [lassoproject/lasso](https://hub.docker.com/r/lassoproject/lasso/) which has become [voucher/vouch-proxy](https://hub.docker.com/r/voucher/vouch-proxy)

+## you should change your config to the new name as of `v0.4.0`

+Existing configs for both nginx and Vouch Proxy (lasso) should work fine.
+However it would be prudent to make these minor adjustments:

+in `config/config.yml`

+* change "lasso:" to "vouch:"

+and in your nginx config

+* change variable names "http_x_lasso_" to "http_x_vouch_"
+* change the headers "X-Lasso-" to "X-Vouch-"

+The examples below have been updated accordingly

 Sorry for the inconvenience but we wanted to make this change at this relatively early stage of the project.

+This notice will remain in the README through June 2019

 # Vouch Proxy

 an SSO solution for nginx using the [auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module.

-Vouch supports OAuth login via Google, [GitHub](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/), [IndieAuth](https://indieauth.spec.indieweb.org/), and OpenID Connect providers
+Vouch Proxy supports OAuth login via Google, [GitHub](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/), [IndieAuth](https://indieauth.spec.indieweb.org/), and OpenID Connect providers

 If Vouch is running on the same host as the nginx reverse proxy the response time from the `/validate` endpoint to nginx should be less than 1ms